polterguy/magic.lambda.cql/README.md

 }
 ```

-The above configures the adapter to use `127.0.0.1` as the host for your contact point or cluster.
+The above configures the adapter to use `127.0.0.1` as the host for your `generic` contact point or cluster.
+You can add as many cluster connection points as you want to, and reference these using their unique names.

 ## Project website